cuiyongbo/hello-world/my_wiki/languages/english_note_book/english_notes_1.rst

 | Usage: she flushed with anger.
 | Definition: cleanse (something, especially a toilet) by causing large | quantities of water to pass through it.
 |
-| spurious
-| Definition: not being what it purports to be true; false or fake.
-| Usage: He had  managed to make the entirely spurious impression that the company is thriving.
-|
-| purport
-| Definition: appear or claim to be or do something, especially falsely; profess.
-| Synonyms: claim.
-| Usage: A book that purports to tell the whole truth.
-| Usage: She is not the person she purports to be.
-|
 | imbue
 | Definition: (often be imbued with) inspire or permeate with a strong feeling or quality.
 | Usage: Her voice was imbued with an unusual seriousness.